Torbet/chesstickle/README.md

 # ChessTickle

-Random opening generator to spice up your games!
+A random way to start your games!

 Live on: [chesstickle.torbet.co](https://chesstickle.torbet.co)